Neuroprosthetics-Lab/nejm-brain-to-text/data/README.md

 Data can be downloaded from Dryad, [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85).
 Please download this data and place it in the `data` directory before running the code.
 Be sure to unzip `t15_copyTask_neuralData.zip` and `t15_pretrained_rnn_baseline.zip`.

+`t15_copyTaskData_description.csv` contains a block-by-block description of the Copy Task data, including the session date, block number, number of trials, the corpus used, and what split the data is in (train, val, or test).
+This file is not required for running the code, but it may be useful for understanding the data.